 King Lear — 1606

 Shakespeare still views astronomy as a mix of religion, astrology and science.
 This is still typical of the time, especially since the Church is still in control, and placing the blame on the gods prevents it from being placed on those in power.
 He starts as someone with a basic understanding of astronomy and astrology, and gradually increases his knowledge base until he can use a wide range of astronomical terms and ideas easily within his plays.

 In this play, he starts referencing specific formations, like Ursa Major and the Pleiades.
-The dragon’s tail would be a comet.
+The dragon’s tail refers to Cauda Draconis, the South Lunar Node.
 Earlier in this quote, Shakespeare claims that it is not the fate of men to be governed by the stars, and the attributes given to Edmund are not at all true.

 “My father compounded with my mother under the

 dragon’s tail; and my nativity was under Ursa